Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

         "@type": "Date",
         "@value": "2023-07-29"
       },
-      "description": "This blog post examines why Jason Calacanis might be an Enneagram Type 3.
-It focuses on his personality traits, his motivations, controversies he's faced, and how these elements might be related to the core attributes of a Type 3.", "headline": "Decoding Jason Calacanis: An Insight Into His Enneagram Type 3 Personality", "mainEntityOfPage": {
+      "description": "This blog post examines why Jason Calacanis might be an Enneagram type 3.
+It focuses on his personality traits, his motivations, controversies he's faced, and how these elements might be related to the core attributes of a Type 3.", "headline": "Decoding Jason Calacanis: An Insight Into His Enneagram type 3 Personality", "mainEntityOfPage": {
         "@id": "https://9takes.com/blog/famous-enneagram-types/Jason-Calacanis",
         "@type": "WebPage"